pivoteur/biz/README.md

 That is to say, by using pivot-arbitrage, we have grown _both_ our $BTC and
 $ETH positions, _monotonically increasing, safely_ both sides of the pivot-pool.

+### Pivot arbitrage vs Liquidity Pools (LPs)

+We've covered how pivot arbitrage is fundamentally different from traditional arbitrage, both in practice and in pacing.
+How, then, does pivot arbitrage differ from supplying liquidity to LPs?
+After all, you're supplying both
+$BTC and $ETH liquidity to the pivot arbitrage pool, just like you supply the same liquidity to the ETH/BTC LP.